jpeoples/jpeoples.github.io/src/blog/2019/10/debugging-pinpoint-with-data.jinja.md

 investigation in hard data as quickly as possible.
 Avoid just blindly stepping around the code except as a last resort.
-And ignore that intuition that tells you the problem just has to be in this nasty bit of logic here, because sometimes its the rosy patches that are the thorn in your side.
+And ignore that intuition that tells you the problem just has to be in this nasty bit of logic here, because sometimes it's the rosy patches that are the thorn in your side.

 {% endset %}